sakoki/Genomic-Lab/Assignment_1_Sasagawa.Koki-master/lab1_notebook.md

 The shape of my curve is not normal as it dips in the middle.
 Normally we would expect a normal distribution or Gaussian Curve.

 **2. Do you expect all protein comparisons to have the same distribution?**
-If the original sequnces being compared have a high similarity in compositon a higher match score is expected and a normal distribution skewed to the right side.
+If the original sequences being compared have a high similarity in composition a higher match score is expected and a normal distribution skewed to the right side.
 If the original sequences have low similarity in composition a lower match score is expected and a normal distribution skewed to the left.

 **3. How would protein composition and length affect the scores?**
 The protein composition directly affects the scores as we are comparing the amino acids sequences.
-When the amino acid composition is patterend, such as GC or AT repeats, the longer length will lead to a higher score.
+When the amino acid composition is patterned, such as GC or AT repeats, the longer length will lead to a higher score.
 If the composition is random, the longer length will lead to a lower score.

-**4. How would the scoring matrix and gap penalites affect the scores?**
+**4. How would the scoring matrix and gap penalties affect the scores?**
 In a scoring matrix, some are made with closer related sequences while others are made using more distance sequences.
 This can affect how much substitution or adding gaps is penalized.

 **5. How might real sequences be different from random?**